 Courtesy: Toledo Athletics

-Bruce Peterson is in his third season as an assistant coach for the Rockets' women's soccer team.
-Peterson is entering his second season as a full-time assistant after having worked as the volunteer assistant in 2009.
+Bruce Peterson is in his fourth season as an assistant coach for the Rockets’ women’s soccer team.
+Peterson is entering his third season as a full-time assistant after having worked as the volunteer assistant in 2009.
 He assists with all aspects of the program, including field coaching, recruiting and performing other administrative duties.

-"When you have the opportunity to add someone to your staff with the passion, experience and professionalism that Bruce possesses, you do so," 2010 and ‘11 MAC Coach of the Year Brad Evans said.
-"Bruce has connected positively with players and coaches alike, and I'm confident our program will continue to prosper with his help."
+"When you have the opportunity to add someone to your staff with the passion, experience and professionalism that Bruce possesses, you do so," two-time Mid-American Coach of the Year Brad Evans said.
+"Bruce has connected positively with players and coaches alike, and I’m confident our program will continue to prosper with his help."

-Under Peterson's guidance, a total of eight Rockets have earned All-MAC honors on 10 occasions, including five first-team all-league selections.
-During his two years in Toledo, the Midnight Blue & Gold has amassed an impressive 29-11-4 overall record and a 19-2-1 mark in the conference.
+Under Peterson’s guidance, a total of eight Rockets have earned All-MAC honors on 11 occasions, including five first-team all-league selections.
+During his three years in Toledo, the Midnight Blue & Gold has amassed an impressive 36-23-6 overall record and a 24-7-2 mark in the conference.

 In 2011, Peterson helped mentor the Rockets to successfully defend their MAC regular-season championship and capture a league-record fourth tournament title.
 UT finished with a 14-7-2 overall record, including a 9-1-1 mark in the MAC.
 Toledo finished first in the MAC regular-season standings and secured the top seed in the league tourney for the third time in the last four seasons.
 He was a big factor in a Toledo offense that outscored its opponents, 127-70, and ranked first in the conference in total points, goals (44) and assists (39) and corner kicks (139), all single-season school records.